kensanata/spellcasters/Gerdana.md

 **Flash flood** (4) creates a sudden flood from a body of water within 150 ft.
 Anybody caught by it must save vs. death or be swept away.
-If wearing metal armor, save vs. death again or drown within a minute or two.
+If wearing metal armour, save vs. death again or drown within a minute or two.

 **Shape change** (4) allows you to change your shape.
 You get all the